 Inclusive Teaching Institute for Graduate Students and Postdocs

-In response to the Covid-19 pandemic, we are offering an alternative to the annual Inclusive Teaching Institute: an Online Learning Community on Inclusive Teaching for Graduate Students and Postdocs, in partnership with the Center for Teaching Innovation.
+In response to the Covid-19 pandemic, we are offering an alternative to the annual Inclusive Teaching Institute: an online Learning Community on Inclusive Teaching for Graduate Students and Postdocs, in partnership with the Center for Teaching Innovation.

-The Inclusive Teaching Institute is a two-day workshop offered every spring for graduate students and postdoctoral scholars to explore strategies for engaging diversity and fostering inclusion in teaching and learning.
+The Inclusive Teaching Institute is a two-day workshop typically offered every spring for graduate students and postdoctoral scholars to explore strategies for engaging diversity and fostering inclusion in teaching and learning.
 As a participant, you will identify ways to increase accessibility and boost student engagement and belongingness; discuss inclusive course design; and create an action plan for future teaching.

 What is the Inclusive Teaching Institute?